tsbinns/tsbinns.github.io/CV.md

       &mdash; Erasmus+ Traineeship Grant, British Council.
     </h4>
     <p class="CV-desc" style="margin-top: 0;">
-      Associated with my work as a <a href="#Haynes_Lab">Researcher in the Haynes Laboratory</a> of the Bernstein Center for Computational Neuroscience, Berlin, Germany.
+      This generous grant from the British Council allowed me to complete my Master's project in the <a href="#Haynes_Lab">Haynes Laboratory</a> of the Bernstein Center for Computational Neuroscience, Berlin, Germany.
     </p>

   <h3 class="CV-header"><a id="Wellcome_Scholarship" class="section-ID">05/2018 - &zwj;10/2018</a></h3>